-Problem Cause Correction Auto mode is selected, in/out positioner stays at the reverse limit position Refer to Problem "Auto mode is positioning response from in/ou s selected, homing has completed, but no auto ut positioner."
+Problem Cause Correction Auto mode is selected, in/out positioner stays at the reverse limit position.
+Refer to Problem "Auto mode is selected, homing has completed, but no auto positioning response from in/out positioner."
 Park/Clean and Retract position values set too high.
 Set the Park/Clean and Retract position values to less than reverse limit switch position value.
 If the values are greater, the in/out positioner will stop at the reverse limit switch and generate a fault condition during normal operation.
 NOTE: If the in/out positioner is an analog version, then the Reverse Limit value must equal the position at the reverse limit switch.
-In/Out Positioner "jumps" back to a stop In/Out Positioner Hysteresis value too small.
-Open In/Out Positioner Configuration screen and increase the Hysteresis value. after moving to a new position The hysteresis value is the allowable over- or under-shoot distance from the target position.
-If the in/out positioner is within this distance of the desired position when it stops, the iControl system will not move it again to the target position.
-If the value is not large enough, the in/out positioner will over- or under-shoot its destination and then "jump" back to it (called hunting).
+Unwanted movement as In/Out Positioner In/Out Positioner Hysteresis value too small.
+Open In/Out Positioner Configuration screen and increase the Hysteresis value. "hunts" for the target position.
+The hysteresis value is the allowable over- or under-shoot distance from the target position.
+If the in/out positioner is within this distance of the desired position when it stops, the iControl system will not attempt to move to the target position.
+If this value is not large enough, the in/out positioner will "hunt" for the position, causing unwanted motion.
 A typical setting is 0.5 - 0.7 inches depending on the in/out positioner speed setting.
-In/Out Positioner actual travel distance does not match value shown on iControl screens In/Out Positioner position calibration not completed, or in/out positioner forward or reverse limit switch moved since last position calibration.
+In/Out Positioner actual travel distance does not match value shown on iControl screens.
+In/Out Positioner position calibration not completed, or in/out positioner forward or reverse limit switch moved since last position calibration.
 In/Out Positioner calibration involves moving the in/out positioner to a stop at the forward limit switch and then within 60 seconds moving it to the reverse limit switch.
 This sets zero at the forward limit switch and a reverse limit reference at the reverse limit switch.
 Calibration is performed during in/out positioner configuration, but can be performed at any time while in Manual mode.
 If the physical position of either limit switch has been changed, then positioning will be incorrect.
 You must recalibrate the in/out positioner if you move the limit switches.
 NOTE: The first time Auto mode is selected after in/out positioner power up, the in/out positioner moves to the reverse limit switch (home) and acquires a reverse reference value.
 This value is used to reset the in/out positioner position for Auto operations.
 Continued